Huápoca

-Huápoca is an archaeological site located 36 kilometers west of Ciudad Madera, in the Huápoca Canyon region, northwest of the Mexican state of Chihuahua.
+Huápoca is an archaeological site located 36 kilometers West of Ciudad Madera in the Huápoca Canyon region, which is Northwest of the Mexican state of Chihuahua.

-Visitors to the Huápoca region visit the Rio Papigochi and sites such as the Aguila and Serpiente caves, the Huápoca Spa and the Huápoca bridge, with access to the archaeological sites.
+The Huápoca region's notable geographic features with access to the archaeological sites include the Rio Papigochi, the Aguila and Serpiente caves, the Huápoca Spa, and the Huápoca bridge.

-In the Madera region, there are approximately 150 archaeological sites scattered across the cliffs.
-Most of them are in varying states of repair, with some damage caused by several factors, including the lack of attention, care and surveillance.
-Adobe floors are broken in several places, and walls are damaged with graffiti, even over old glyphs.
+There are approximately 150 archaeological sites scattered across the cliffs of the Madera region.
+Most of them are in varying states of repair, with some damage caused by several factors, including lack of attention, care, and surveillance.
+Adobe floors are broken in several places and walls, even those with old glyphs, are damaged with graffiti.

 First regional investigations

-In 1898, Norwegian Explorer Darl Lumbholtz, provided first notices about caves in the Madera region, in the north of Sierra Tarahumara.
-Discovered several sites, among them Cueva del Garabato (scribble), now known as Cuarenta Casas.
+In 1898, Norwegian explorer Darl Lumholtz provided first information about caves in the Madera region in the North of Sierra Tarahumara.
+Lumholtz discovered several sites, among them Cueva del Garabato (now known as Cuarenta Casas).

 Subsequently, several anthropologists and archaeologists briefly explored the region, focusing especially on the outskirts of Cuarenta Casas.
-Almost all of them published the results of their studies; However, very little is known about the caves, exploration and systematic study is still not extensive.
+Although almost all of them published the results of their studies,little is known about the caves as exploration and systematic study are still not extensive.